Browsed by

 Luke 24:44-47 – Jesus repeated the claims the Old Testament (OT) had predicted.
 (Luke 18:31-34; Acts 17:3; Acts 26:22-23; 1 Corinthians 15:4) read more

-Jesus Believed the Old Testament to be The Infallible Word of God
+Jesus Believed the Old Testament the Infallible Word of God

-Jesus Believed the Old Testament to be The Infallible Word of God
+Jesus Believed the Old Testament the Infallible Word of God

-Some modern Christians, and virtually all non-Christians, believe the Old Testament (OT) was simply the word of man and is fallible.
-However, Jesus Christ Himself believed the OT to be the infallible word of God.
+Some modern Christians, and virtually all non-Christians, believe the Old Testament (OT) was simply the word of humans and is fallible.
+However, Jesus Christ Himself believed the Old Testament to be the infallible word of God.
 Below, we will use scriptural quotations followed by comments to show why this is true:

 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
 Therefore anyone who sets aside one of the least of these commands and teaches others accordingly will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven.”
 (Matthew 5:17-19)